sftman18/PVCharge/README.md

 ## Tesla Vehicle Command SDK

-PVCharge uses the <a href="https://github.com/teslamotors/vehicle-command">Tesla Vehicle Command SDK</a>, to communicate with your car over local Bluetooth
+PVCharge uses <a href="https://github.com/teslamotors/vehicle-command/tree/main/cmd/tesla-control">tesla-control</a> in the <a href="https://github.com/teslamotors/vehicle-command">Tesla Vehicle Command SDK</a> to communicate with your car over local Bluetooth

 - Note: To support Waking over BLE, please apply this <a href="https://github.com/teslamotors/vehicle-command/pull/106">PR:106</a>

-Here are a few hints to help complete the tesla-command installation
+Here are a few hints to help complete the tesla-control installation

 <pre>Create the directory "keyrings" to hold your private key:
 mkdir /home/pi/.local/share/keyrings